prabhupavitra/prabhupavitra.github.io/_projects/loan_amortization.md

 </figure>

 <span style="font-family:Georgia; font-size:18px;">
 This concludes the implementation of loan amortization using microsoft excel.
-To modify any of the cells or edit the worksheet, you can fork my [github repository](https://github.com/prabhupavitra/Financial-Modeling/) or download this workbook by clicking on this [link](https://github.com/prabhupavitra/Financial-Modeling/blob/master/CodeFiles/Amortization.xlsx).</span>
+To modify any of the cells or edit the worksheet, you can fork my [github repository](https://github.com/prabhupavitra/Financial-Modeling/) or get a copy of the entire spreadsheet from the embedded workbook below. </span>

+<iframe width="700" height="280" frameborder="0" scrolling="no" src="https://onedrive.live.com/embed?resid=2FB97D588E2014D8%21264&authkey=%21AH_3hZERRNsvhGI&em=2&wdAllowInteractivity=False&wdHideGridlines=True&wdHideHeaders=True&wdDownloadButton=True&wdInConfigurator=True"></iframe>

 #### Loan Amortization using Python